 The genitalia rocks are located on the southeastern end of the island and are generally included as a stop on Koh Samui island tours.

 15. Swim at the Na Muang Waterfalls

-The Na Muang Waterfalls have the potential to be a relaxing oasis in the middle of the jungle in the south-central region of Koh Samui, but unfortunately, they’ve been turned into a bit of a zoo over the years.
+The Na Muang Waterfalls have the potential to be a relaxing oasis in the middle of the jungle in the south-central region of Koh Samui.
+Unfortunately, they’ve been turned into a bit of a zoo over the years.
 The waterfalls themselves are quite beautiful, with water cascading over purplish-colored rocks.

 Na Muang 1 flows into a little natural pool that is ideal for swimming, and Na Muang 2 is further uphill and accessible by foot.
-Beware that the rocks get quite slippery and can be dangerous for tourists that aren’t prepared.
+Beware that the rocks get quite slippery.
+It may be dangerous for tourists that aren’t prepared.

 The falls have become overcrowded because they are one of the most popular stops on the Koh Samui island tour.
 Vendors set up their souvenir shops along the parking lot where elephant rides and various other animal shows are offered.
 While most of Thailand has moved away from this type of animal cruelty, the vendors at this waterfall are still using it for profit.

 As previously mentioned, the Na Muang Waterfalls are a common stop on the Koh Samui island tour.
 But if you are touring the island by motorbike on your own, this attraction is quite far from the rest.
 It’s a 45-minute drive from Chaweng Beach or a 20-minute drive from Lamai Beach.
 So depending on where you’re coming from, it may be worth skipping.